 As a fundamental part of our business we can customise our generic courses for organisations requiring a more tailored approach.
 Future Learning Systems also develop bespoke e-learning courses for customers like Kier Construction, BAM Nuttall, BAM Construct, BAE and Carillion, but to name only a few.

 Our courses can be accessed over the internet via the Future Learning Systems web-portals or taken in-house and run on customer web servers.

 All courses are SCORM (Sharable Content Object Reference Model) compliant and will run on any third party SCORM Learning Management System.

-Students wishing to then progress to Black Belt level can do so via one of our classroom training courses, customised for organisations and run in-house for groups of up to six delegates in any one session.
-Organisations like Randstad, De Montfort University and the NHS (Guy's and St Thomas') have all used this Black Belt service from Future Learning Systems.
+Students wishing to then progress to Black Belt level can do so via one of our classroom training courses, customised for organisations and run in-house for groups of up to 12 delegates in any one session.
+Organisations like Randstad, De Montfort University and the NHS (King's Health Partners) have all used this Black Belt service from Future Learning Systems.

-If you are an individual looking to enhance your CV with Yellow or Green Belt certification, please visit our Workplace Academy for further information.
-If you are enquiring on behalf of an organisation looking for multiple users to be trained, please use our Contact Us page or telephone one of our Account Managers on +44 (0)1494 355501.
+Whether you are an individual looking to enhance your CV with Yellow or Green Belt certification or enquiring on behalf of an organisation looking for multiple users to be trained in this area, please use our Contact Us page or telephone one of our Account Managers on +44 (0)1494 355501.